adrensnyder/ZabbixTemplate_VeaamCustomChecks/README.md

 - Add monitor of Internal database backup

 # Copyright
+This project is an unofficial Zabbix template for monitoring Veeam backup jobs.
+It is not affiliated with, endorsed, or supported by Veeam Software in any way.
+“Veeam” and related trademarks are the property of Veeam Software.

-This project isn't affiliated with Veeam.
-It will not modify Veeam software in any manner nor the license that are needed to work.
+This template and the included executable do not modify Veeam software in any way, nor do they interfere with its licensing.
-This template and executable only retrieve detailed informations from the internal database and send it to zabbix.
+All data is retrieved in read-only mode from the internal database and sent to Zabbix for monitoring purposes.

-Hope to see more informations in the API in the future so i can create an API only template
+The goal is to provide more detailed monitoring until Veeam expands its public API capabilities, at which point an API-only solution may be developed.